ltatakis/ElsevierExercise/README.md

 __Features:__

 - A display of all the product titles.
-- The ability to search for a product based on product title
+- The ability to search for a product based on product title.
 - Sort products alphabetically or by date of publication.